Rift-Creations-Inc/rblx_oop/src/shared/rblx_oop/gflags/README.md

 formatted the same way as FFlags and behaves more like it.

 - I liked FFlags.
 I got sad it was removed. :d <-- me when fflags was removed
+- Also acts a root of **all** settings, no profiles for GFlags are supported natively.
+Although support can be added via external means.